The Addams Family (musical): United Kingdom

-On September 5, 2016, it was announced that The Addams Family musical would embark on a major UK and Ireland tour produced by Music & Lyrics Productions, with Associate Producers James Yeoburn and Stuart Matthew Price for United Theatrical, and Guy James.
-The production was directed by Matthew White and opened at the Edinburgh Festival Theatre on April 20, 2017.
+A major UK and Ireland tour opened at the Edinburgh Festival Theatre on April 20, 2017.
 It starred Cameron Blakely as Gomez, Samantha Womack as Morticia, Les Dennis as Fester, and Carrie Hope Fletcher as Wednesday.
 The production was directed by Matthew White, choreographed by Alistair David, with design by Diego Pitarch, sound design by Richard Brooker and lighting design by Ben Cracknell.

 The UK leg of the tour finished at the Orchard Theatre in Dartford on November 4, 2017, and then the production was transferred to Singapore, where it ran at the MES Theatre from November 15 to December 3, 2017.

-After being postponed for more than a year due to the COVID-19 pandemic, a second UK and Ireland tour started on November 5, 2021 at the Theatre Royal, Nottingham, with Cameron Blakely reprising his role as Gomez, Joanne Clifton as Morticia, Scott Paige as Fester, Kingsley Morton as Wednesday, Kara Lane as Alice Beineke, Sean Kingsley as Mal Beineke and Ahmed Hamad as Lucas Beineke, and closed on April 30, 2022 at the Norwich Theatre Royal.
+After being postponed for more than a year due to the COVID-19 pandemic, a second UK and Ireland tour started on November 5, 2021, at the Theatre Royal, Nottingham, with Cameron Blakely reprising his role as Gomez, Joanne Clifton as Morticia, Scott Paige as Fester, Kingsley Morton as Wednesday, Kara Lane as Alice Beineke, Sean Kingsley as Mal Beineke and Ahmed Hamad as Lucas Beineke, and closed on April 30, 2022, at the Norwich Theatre Royal.

+On 31 October 2023, it was announced the musical would be performed live in concert at the London Palladium on 12 and 13 February 2024.
+Ramin Karimloo, Michelle Visage, Lesley Joseph and Ryan Kopel starred as Gomez, Morticia, Grandma and Lucas.
+It was directed by Matthew White, with choreography by Alistair David, production design by Diego Pitarch, orchestrations by Richard Beadle, lighting design by Ben Cracknell, Programmed by Tom Young, assisted by Dan Heesem, sound design by Richard Brooker and casting by Jane Deitch.
+Book is by Marshall Brickman and Rick Elice, and music and lyrics by Andrew Lippa, based on the characters created by Charles Addams.

+A third UK tour kicked off on July 10, 2025, at the Birmingham Hippodrome, starring Ricardo Afonso as Gomez Addams and Alexandra Burke as Morticia Addams, and concluded on August 30, 2025 at the Blackpool Opera House.